tldr-pages/tldr/pages/linux/pacstrap.md

 `pacstrap -C {{path/to/pacman.conf}} {{path/to/new/root}} {{packages}}`

-- Install packages using the package cache on the host, rather than the target:
+- Install packages using the package cache on the host instead of on the target:

 `pacstrap -c {{path/to/new/root}} {{packages}}`